-- Raw material procurement Environmental and social criteria (i.e., labour practices and human rights) in the procurement of agricultural raw materials and intermediate products - Eco-efficiency of our production Environmental and energy matters in AGRANA's production - Our employees Working conditions and human rights in relation to AGRANA employees - Product responsibility Product responsibility and sustainable products - Compliance Legal and regulatory compliance as well as business conduct business activities on society and the environment were assessed.
+- Raw material procurement Environmental and social criteria (i.e., labour practices and human rights) in the procurement of agricultural raw materials and intermediate products - Eco-efficiency of our production Environmental and energy matters in AGRANA's production - Our employees Working conditions and human rights in relation to AGRANA employees - Product responsibility Product responsibility and sustainable products - Compliance Legal and regulatory compliance as well as business conduct

+As part of a revision of the materiality analysis in the 2017/18 financial year, in which both the AGRANA sustainability core team and selected representative stakeholders1 participated, the environmental, economic and social impacts of individual sustainability aspects of AGRANA's business activities on society and the environment were assessed.
 The AGRANA Group's most significant impacts overall relate to environmental and energy topics and arise primarily in the Starch and Sugar segments, as a result of their energy-intensive value-added processing of agricultural raw materials.
 Only in the Fruit segment, due to the global scale of its raw material sourcing, are the largest impacts those of the supplier operations from which AGRANA procures its fruit (for details and results, see www.agrana.com/en/sustainability/core-issues-areasof-action).
-To take this aspect into account, AGRANA's globally operating fruit preparations business formulated new sustainability targets in 2019|20 as part of a comprehensive strategy process with the involvement of stakeholders (selected customers and suppliers).
-Details on the results and targets are provided in the Fruit segment report (page 29) and in the section on the value chain (page 6).
+To take this aspect into account, AGRANA's globally operating fruit preparations business formulated new sustainability targets in 2019/20 as part of a comprehensive strategy process with the involvement of stakeholders (selected customers and suppliers).
+Details on the results and targets are provided in the Fruit segment report (page 63) and in the section on the value chain (page 40).